 Recent research indicates that when holistic methods are introduced to treating heroin addiction, success rates increase.
-The holistic approach to treating heroin addiction not only examines the physical side of addiction, but it also looks to heal the person’s spirit and body, as well as the mind.
+The holistic approach to treating heroin addiction not only examines the physical side of addiction but also looks to heal the person’s spirit and body, as well as the mind.
 Essential to this type of treatment is eliminating dangerous toxins from the person’s body, toxins that feed the heroin addiction.
 Holistic treatments help identify triggers that cause heroin addiction and helps find alternatives to eliminated or stifle those triggers.
-Formulating of a long-term recovery plan is essential.
+Formulating a long-term recovery plan is essential.

 Nature plays an integral role in holistic approaches to helping addicts overcome their reliance on heroin.
 Combined with the spirituality aspect of recovery, addicts seem to take the heart of their issues and problems when feeling they are in a safe and serene environment.
 Many holistic centers, therefore, are located in remote areas away from urban centers.